metachris/website/content/posts/2025-11-25-ai-sandbox-lima-vm.md

 ## Getting started

-Next, we will:
+In this section, we will:

-- prepare a shared directory
+1. Prepare a shared directory
-- setup VM defaults
+1. Setup VM defaults
-- kick off our first VM
+1. Start a first VM instance

 Let's dive right in!